symfony/symfony-docs/components/http_kernel.rst

 dispatches the ``kernel.controller`` event.
 Listeners to this event might initialize some part of the system that needs to be initialized after certain things have been determined (e.g. the controller, routing information) but before the controller is executed.

-For some examples, see the Symfony section below.
+Another typical use-case for this event is to retrieve the attributes from the controller using the :method:`Symfony\\Component\\HttpKernel\\Event\\ControllerEvent::getAttributes` method.
+See the Symfony section below for some examples.

+.. versionadded:: 6.2

+    The ``ControllerEvent::getAttributes()`` method was introduced in Symfony 6.2.

 Listeners to this event can also change the controller callable completely by calling :method:`ControllerEvent::setController <Symfony\\Component\\HttpKernel\\Event\\ControllerEvent::setController>`